jeffmerrick/typeframe/website/docs/px-88/software-setup/os-screen.md

 :::tip[OS customization]

-I highly recommend configuring WiFi and SSH options in the imager under Use **"OS customization -> Edit Settings"**.
+I highly recommend configuring WiFi and SSH options in the imager under **"OS customization -> Edit Settings"**.
 This will allow the Pi to connect to your WiFi right after the first boot, and you can SSH in to more easily configure it.
 You can choose a hostname and username.
 For the purposes of this guide, we'll assume the hostname is `typeframe.local` and the username is `pi`.
 Leaving the username as `pi` will make things easier on you later as it's hardcoded in some scripts.

 :::

 ### 2. Configure Display Support

-1. After image flashing is completed, open the `config.txt` file in the root directory of the SD card
+1. After image flashing is completed, open the `config.txt` file in the root directory of the SD card.
-2. Add the following code at the end of `config.txt`, save and safely eject the SD card:
+2. Add the following code at the end of `config.txt`, save, and safely eject the SD card:

    ```
    dtoverlay=vc4-kms-v3d